 - IS = image stabilisation

 - A lens coating for portrait lenses, which further softens the bokeh

 - L = Luxury

 - The white Canon lenses, with superior optical quality

 All EF lenses via adaptor

-In UK And Europe, the EOS R - which is priced £2,350 / €2,730 - will only ship with an EF lens adaptor included in the box.
-Canon's hope here is that existing customers will be pleased all its existing EF and EF-S lenses will be compatible from the off.
+In UK and Europe, the EOS R only ships with an EF lens adaptor included in the box.
+Canon's hope here is that existing DSLR customers will be pleased all its existing EF and EF-S lenses will be compatible from the off.

 We, however, read it as a bend in confidence: if the new RF lenses are so great, then why not simply offer the option to include the adaptor or not?
-It can be bought separately for £200 / €240, however, which is equally perplexing (who will need two?).
+It can be bought separately, however, which is equally perplexing (who will need two?).

 What of Canon's future?
 EF-M, EF-S, EF and RF